CenturyLinkCloud/PublicKB/Cloud Application Manager/Data Center Edition/camdce-migration.md

    * When done, click **Save Settings**.
    **Note:** When switching the virtual disk, the appliance will reboot and become unavailable for a few minutes.
 This is expected as the existing data (appliance settings, logs, database and the most recent saved state) is being copied. **When the virtual appliance is back online, you can start using Cloud Application Manager**.

-3. Deploy the new appliance using this new [OVA](https://s3-us-west-1.amazonaws.com/elasticbox-appliance/2.0.124/ebx-appliance-2.0.124.ova) (without powering on).
+3. Deploy the new appliance using the new OVA (without powering on) received from support.
 4. Shutdown the new appliance if it is powered on.
 5. Move/Copy the vhd file of the hard disk previously attached (from Step 2) into the virtual machine’s folder of the new deployed appliance.
 6. Attach the moved or copied hard disk to the new appliance.